gvenancio91/arduino_routine_lib/README.md

 # arduino_routine_lib
-Just some functions to copy/paste adapted to arduino with some classes
+Just some functions to copy/paste adapted to arduino/esp32 with some classes